shug0131/rpsftm/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Added a <doi> reference as suggested by Uwe Ligges to the paper referenced in the DESCRIPTION.
+* Added a <DOI:> reference as suggested by Uwe Ligges and Kurt Hornik to the paper referenced in the DESCRIPTION.
+* Double checked to ensure inst/doc contained a html copy of the vignette.

 ## Test environments